A Christchurch residents association since 1944

 The CCA has always been and will continue to remain non-political.
 We are here for the residents to air their views on large and small matters.

-We have a working relationship with Christchurch Borough Council who appreciate our input.
+We have a working relationship with Christchurch Town Council who appreciate our input.

 The CCA is led by the President, Chairman, Vice Chairman and Committee who meet regularly to discuss and take forward residents views and matters concerning the borough.